joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/27/business/china-economy-iran-war.html

 **Top Iranian Official Goes to Russia for Talks With Putin on Middle East War**\
-`Abbas Araghchi, Iran’s foreign minister, will meet with President Vladimir V. Putin.
+`Abbas Araghchi, Iran’s foreign minister, was meeting with President Vladimir V. Putin.
 But Moscow, an ally of Iran, has sought to avoid becoming too entangled in the conflict.`\
 https://www.nytimes.com/2026/04/27/world/europe/iran-foreign-minister-russia.html

 **Who’s Really Running Iran?**\